 Editor Jonathan Alberts discusses the long, painstaking editing process on Lean on Pete, from screening dailies on location, to creating a sound temp track, finding the best takes, choosing minimal cuts, and finding the right rhythm.
 This is the fourth feature in our Special Issue on Lean on Pete, which is now available for purchase as an ebook here.

-The editing in Andrew Haigh’s films is often invisible.
+The editing in Lean on Pete and Andrew Haigh’s other films is often invisible.
 People “think the editing is just attaching two shots together,” reflected Canadian editor Jonathan Alberts, Haigh’s long-time collaborator.
 But as Haigh and Alberts explained, the less you cut, the harder the editing process is, because each cut is so felt.

-On each film, their work together starts with discussing the script, continues during production where Alberts joins Haigh on location so they can discuss the dailies each week, and finishes with months in the editing room.
+On each film, their editing process starts with discussing the script, continues during production where Alberts joins Haigh on location so they can discuss the dailies each week, and finishes with months in the editing room.
 For Lean on Pete, they edited together for about six months, and that’s after Alberts had done the initial assembly.

 I talked to Alberts about what made editing Lean on Pete such a challenge, how they go through multiple permutations of every scene and how they’re stitched together, and the role of an editor to maintain perspective on what the overall film looks like.